 Los Angeles, California, Man Sentenced to 144 Months for Conspiracy to Distribute Methamphetamine and Heroin

-The Pekin Police Department and the Drug Enforcement Administration investigated the case.
-Assistant U.S. Attorney Legge represented the government in the prosecution.
+The Bloomington Police Department and McLean County Sheriff’s Office investigated the case; Assistant U.S. Attorney Douglas F. McMeyer represented the government in the prosecution.